Where children search through rubbish for food

 Video

-After nearly four years of war in Yemen, Houthi rebels and the Saudi-led military coalition appeared to agree to pause fighting.
+After nearly four years of war in Yemen, Houthi rebels and the Saudi-led military coalition agreed to stop missile attacks.
 But it wasn’t to last.

-International pressure has been mounting to end the conflict, which has pushed the country to the verge of starvation.

-The BBC’s Nawal Al-Maghafi reports from a camp for displaced people, where children hunt desperately for something to eat.

 -